Pink Floyd CAREER CSPC RESULTS

 Overall, Pink Floyd sold 229,4 million equivalent album sales, a figure out of reach for all but a handful of artists.

-The following pages list the most successful songs by Pink Floyd, as well as the full listing of all CSPC results compiled so far, to better gauge their position in the history of the music industry.
+The following pages list their most successful songs.
+Do not forget to check our amazing cross-artists lists posted inside the CSPC: Data Collector which includes the full listing of all CSPC results compiled so far to better gauge their position in the history of the music industry.

 As usual, feel free to comment and / or ask a question!